-Want to up your pumpkin carving game this year?
+Want to up your pumpkin-carving game this year?
 We're here to help, beginning with this guide to essential pumpkin-carving equipment.

-Here's what you'll need:
+Here's what you'll need, beyond a standard

 Before you can begin carving and detailing, you'll need to scrape out the interior of the carving face to a relatively thin, even thickness.
-About 3/4 of an inch is ideal.
-Forget the dinky plastic spoons marketed this time of year as pumpkin scrapers.
-Instead, stick with a stiff, stainless steel serving spoon.
-You can go fancy with something like the MIU Stainless Steel Serving Spoon ($15.95), or just do what I did and get a generic one for about $5 at any kitchen supply store.
+About three-quarters of an inch is ideal.
+Forget the dinky plastic spoons that are marketed this time of year as pumpkin scrapers.
+Instead, stick with a stiff stainless steel serving spoon.
+You can go fancy with something like this Cuisinart stainless steel serving spoon, or just do what I did and get a generic one for about $5 at any kitchen supply store.
 Choke up on the handle until your hand is basically touching the bowled end, and scrape away pumpkin flesh in record time.

-A Wooden Skewer and a Sharpie
+A Wooden Skewer, Tape, and a Sharpie

-3. Carving Saws in Multiple Sizes
+Carving Saws in Multiple Sizes

-4. An X-Acto Knife
+An X-Acto Knife

 Plastic Wrap and Vaseline

-Protip: If all else fails and your pumpkin still wrinkles and shrivels, submerge the whole thing in a large bucket or bathtub filled with water for six to eight hours.
+Pro tip: If all else fails and your pumpkin still wrinkles and shrivels, submerge the whole thing in a large bucket or bathtub filled with water for six to eight hours.
 It should perk right up.